cyberboy666/r_e_c_u_r/dotfiles/preparing_image.md

 - installing udisk-glue for mounting usb as described [here](https://jmeosbn.github.io/blog/minimal-raspbian-pi/#configure-automount-for-usb-drives)
-: `apt-get install udisks-glue policykit-1` and `sed -i '/^match disks /a\    automount = true' /etc/udisks-glue.conf` now just need to start it on boot
+: `apt-get install udisks-glue policykit-1` and `sed -i '/^match disks /a\    automount = true' /etc/udisks-glue.conf` now just need to start it on boot by adding it to ~/.bash_profile with start x

+- install omx ! (duhh) `sudo apt-get install omxplayer`